Interdisciplinary, Scalable Solutions for a Sustainable Future Project

 The Annual seed grant program

-It is expected that 3-5 proposals will be funded this year.
+It is expected that 3-4 proposals will be funded this year.
 Research teams must be comprised of researchers from more than one discipline and funded projects must be focused on questions related to sustainability.
 As suggested above, a primary goal for this project is to increase the number of externally funded research projects in the area of sustainability science and sustainable development.
-Funding can, for example, be used to collect data and conduct analyses needed to enhance the competitiveness of a subsequent proposal to an external funding agency or to build a team that produces and submits a proposal to an external funding agency.
-Projects for data collection and analysis should not exceed $40,000, proposals for team building should not exceed $7,500.
+Funding can be used to conduct research in support of a subsequent proposal (research proposal) or to build a team that produces and submits a proposal for external funding (planning proposal).
+Research proposals should not exceed $40,000, proposals for team building should not exceed $7,500.
 All proposals should fully address: 1) the relevance of the work to sustainability and 2) plans for subsequent proposals.
 Use inspired research that engages Iowa communities is encouraged but not required.
 The majority of participants on team building proposals must be UI faculty or research scientists and the lead institution for subsequent proposals must be UI.

 Review criteria include: